 I can't find Cine Meter in the App Store!
 Where is it?

-Are you searching on an iPad running iOS 6?
-By default, the App Store app only shows iPad
+Are you searching on an iPad running iOS 6 or newer?
+By default, the App Store on iPad

-apps.
-Select the “iPhone Apps” tab at the top of the screen, and Cine Meter should appear.
+only shows iPad apps.
+Select “iPhone Apps” at the top of the screen, and Cine Meter should

 How do I manually set exposure and white balance?